Seasonal Eating: Winter

 - walnuts (a food that resembles the Kidneys and the ears and traditionally is said to benefit both)

-- black foods – such as black mushrooms, black sesame seeds, even blackberries in small amounts
+- black foods – such as black mushrooms, black sesame seeds, mulberries and blackberries

 - dark leafy greens